duwanjiang/Resume.io/_posts/2016-03-18-en-work-experience-fidelity-service.md

 location: "Fidelity - Dalian"
 ---

-主要负责新架构下的Platform从1.0到2.0代码迁移开发工作，并且为团队提供IBM Websphere Messge Broker 8.0技术支持。
+I was responsible for using new technology to archieve the requirements which were migrated from platform 1.0 to 2.0.
+Also provide IBM Websphere Messge Broker 8.0 support to the team other members.